-110003 Category Criteria Elements Point Scale (Maximum , Possible) 1.Lived in a Disproportionately Impacted Area (DIA) Black-50pts Hispanic-25pts Native-10pts 50 2.
+110033 Category Criteria Elements Point Scale (Maximum , Possible) 1.Lived in a Disproportionately Impacted Area (DIA) Black-50pts Hispanic-25pts Native-10pts 50 2.
 Conviction History Convicted of a marijuana offense Black-50pts Hispanic-25pts Native-10pts F0 Eligibility Criteria OR 2a.
 Convicted of a drug offense Black-20pts Hispanic-10pts Native-5pts 50 OR 2b.
 Family member convicted of any drug offense-5pts 4.
 Black (150pts), Hispanic (75pts), Native American (25pts) Based on arrest rates ratios from (240,000 Marijuana Arrests Costs, Consequences, and Racial Disparities of Possession Arrests in Washington, 1986-2010, Marijuana Arrest Research Project 150 Total for Category 250 Eligibility Criteria Weight % of overall Scoring 38% Social Equity Black Ownership - 100%- 200pts 90-99%-150pts 76-89%-100pts 51-75%-50pts 200 Ownership Scoring Or Hispanic Ownership - 100%- 100pts 90-99%-75pts 76-89%-50pts 51-75%-25pts 200

-Or Native Ownership -

-90-99%-30pts 76-89%-20pts

-51-75%-10pts

-Total for Category 200

-Social Equity Plan Elements Weight % of overall Scoring 31%
+Or Native Ownership - 51-75%-10pts Total for Category 200 31% Social Equity Plan Elements Weight % of overall Scoring 51% 1.
+Executive summary, vision and mission?
+150 D. diama Diam a.
+Employment and labor practices Business Plan 2.

-, , , , , , , , , , , , , , , , , , , , 31%

-1. Executive summary, vision and mission?
-150

-D a.
-Employment and labor practices

-Business Plan 2.
 Do you have a previous cannabis business experience that would make your business more viable?
-50

-Total for Category 200

-Business Plan Elements Weight % of overall Scoring 31%

-Other Priority 1.
+50 Total for Category 200 Business Plan Elements Weight % of overall Scoring 31% Other Priority 1.
 Do you want to apply for the Technical Assistance Grant and how much do you need?
-No Points

-Criteria No Points

-Affirm the business is at least Affirm if you lived in a DIA a application and plan.
-Affirm if you represent you dit is true.
-Affirm If you represent you a Affirm everything on your application and particate are accurate.
-Affirm all ownership represent the application and the operation and the ope Affirm if you represent you or your family member was convicted of a marijuana or drug offense it is true.
+Criteria No Points Affirm the business is at least 51% minority ownership Affirm if you lived in a DIA area and the length of time you lived there it's accurate on your application and plan.
+Affirm if you represent you or your family member was convicted of a marijuana or drug offense it is true.
 Affirm If you represent you have marijuana business ownership experience, it's true.
-Affirm everything on your application and business plan is true Affirm all owners and parties of interest that are represented on this plan and the application

-denial of application or license revoked.
-Other Priority Weight % of overall Scoring 0% (Opts)
+Affirm everything on your application and business plan is true Affirm all owners and parties of interest that are represented on this plan and the application are accurate.
+Affirm all ownership represented on the plan is the same ownership that will be represented on the application and the operating agreement including all documents to WSLCB, county, and city.
+Affirm that no outside management companies other than management company owned by a social equity/Minority licenses holder can have any form of controlling interest in the business.
+Affirm that any affirmations that are affirmed by applicant and found not to be true will result in denial of application or licen 0% (Opts) Other Priority Weight % of overall Scoring O/0 (Opts) Total Score:

-Other Friority Weight % of Overall Storing 070 (Opt3)

-Total Score: 650